strimzi/proposals/058-zk-kraft-migration.md

 **_Preconditions_**

 The `strimzi.io/kraft: disabled` annotation is already applied on the `Kafka` custom resource.
-The FSM is in the `ControllersInMigration` state (as per `Kafka.status.migrationState` field) and keep staying in this state until the user deletes the controllers pool(s) to rollback (or re-apply `strimzi.io/kraft: migration` to move forward with migration).
+The FSM is in the `KRaftEnablingMigration` state (as per `Kafka.status.metadataState` field) and keep staying in this state until the user deletes the controllers pool(s) to rollback (or re-apply `strimzi.io/kraft: migration` to move forward with migration).

 **_Trigger_**